 Fermented garlic has a unique taste and amazing properties.
-In fact, many have found it very addictive.
-Therefore, many people have asked me how to prepare it at home.
+In fact, many have found it addictive and have asked me how to prepare it at home.
 So if you’re a garlic lover, please read on.

 Some people ferment garlic together with other vegetables.
 In such cases, the garlic taste often dominates the batch.
 Others (like me) prefer to ferment garlic in separate jars and add it as a side dish.
 Whatever you prefer, the taste remains superb.
-Let’s first have a look at the health properties of garlic.

 Green Med Info has assembled a list of more than 130 studies supporting some 150 beneficial health effects of garlic.
-Most of these studies are done on fresh garlic, but there are also a few made on fermented garlic.
+Most of these studies are done on fresh garlic and a few on fermented garlic.

-Benefits of garlic can be enjoyed by eating one or two cloves per day.
-No need to overdose!
-However, fermenting garlic enhances its nutritional value and makes it easier for the body to digest and to assimilate all the valuable nutrients.
+Most benefits of garlic can be enjoyed by eating one or two cloves of fresh garlic per day.
+However, fermenting garlic enhances its nutritional value and makes it easier for the body to digest and to assimilate the essential nutrients.

 |Lowers risk of dementia||Reduces risk for heart attack||Effective against drug-resistant bacteria|

 |Lessens cadmium-induced liver damage||Boosts immune system||Fights multi-drug resistant tuberculosis|

 |Lowers high blood pressure||Lowers bad (LDL) cholesterol||Reduces plaque buildup in arterial system|

 |Regulates blood sugar||Prevents blood clots from forming||Reduces the risk of stroke|

 |Is a natural antibiotic||Removes heavy metals from the body||Has anti-fungal and anti-viral properties|